chiralcentre/dsa3101-2310-18-data-science/frontend/README.md

 2. Navigate to the backend directory and start the server on the localhost port 5000.
 3. Navigate back to the frontend directory.
 4. Run `npm install` to install the necessary dependencies.
-5. Run `npm start` to start the development server for the frontend.
+5. Run `npm run start` to start the development server for the frontend.